docker-archive/docker-for-oracle-weblogic/README.md

 Login to Docker Store/Hub before running docker-compose: 'docker login'

 Step 6:
+To build:
+	$ ./build.sh

+Step 7:
-To build, run:
+To run:

         $ docker-compose up -d

-        This will build Weblogic and Medrec domain, brings up Oracle Database and Weblogic.
-It takes ~4 mins for application to be ready.
+        This brings up Oracle Database and Weblogic/Medrec.
+It takes ~5-6 mins for application to be ready as Weblogic will wait for Database to be ready.
+	Note: A label has been added to the node above to identify the Oracle Database node.
+Proper functioning of the database requires 2-4 cpus, 8-16GB memory, and 12-16GB local storage.

         Check logs for Weblogic Container 'docker logs -f <weblogic container-id>'